roytang/blog/content/notes/2017/01/815976527884001280/index.md

   url: https://twitter.com/roytang/statuses/815976527884001280/
 ---

-RT [@garfep](https://twitter.com/garfep/): my only request for 2017 https://t.co/ODPsbiV8ST
+my only request for 2017